technology at serra

 Bring Your Own Device (BYOD)

-Students are asked to bring a personal technology device (laptop, Chromebook, iPad, or tablet) on a daily basis to school.
-Commonly called BYOD (bring your own device), the program allows students and teachers to seamlessly access the technology resources as needed in the curriculum.
-The BYOD model holds a particular advantage for Serra students—not only does the program respond to personal preferences of students and their families, it replicates the environment that the students will encounter in their college classrooms.
+Students are required to bring a portable internet access device (Chromebook, Tablet, or Laptop) to school daily.
+The program, commonly referred to as BYOD (bring your own device), allows students to access internet resources as needed on campus and in classroom curriculum.
+The BYOD model holds particular advantages for Serra students - not only does the program respond to personal device preferences of students and their families, it replicates the environment students will encounter in their college classrooms.

 Minimum Device Requirements